-There is no copyright in prepared dishes.
+If you’re a food photography addict, at least you don’t have to worry about copyright law.
+There’s no copyright protection in prepared dishes.
 You can take photos of beautiful (or ugly) dishes in restaurants.
 You can take photographs of your own food creations in your own kitchens.
 You can post these photos on your blog, Facebook page, on Twitter and elsewhere.

-I should mention however that if there is a sign or policies restricting photographs of food in restaurants, it’s best to comply with the restaurant’s wishes for non-copyright reasons.
+I should mention, however, that if there’s a sign or policies restricting photographs of food in restaurants, it’s best to comply with the restaurant’s wishes for non-copyright reasons.

 What Does Copyright Protect?

-Copyright exists in a variety of works such as articles, blog posts, office memo, books, songs, and movies.
-Copyright automatically exists in these works in most countries upon creation of the works in some sort of tangible form – on paper, saved on a computer, recorded on audio or video media.
-A prepared dish or “food creation” however does not have any copyright protection.
-Although it may have minimal or much creativity, it is not a “work” within the meaning of copyright law.
+Copyright exists in a variety of works such as articles, blog posts, office memoranda, books, songs and movies.
+Copyright automatically exists in these works in most countries upon creation of the works in some sort of tangible form — on paper, saved on a computer, recorded on audio or video media.
+A prepared dish or “food creation,” however, doesn’t have any copyright protection.
+Although it may have minimal or much creativity, it’s not a “work” within the meaning of copyright law.

-Even if the prepared dish is from a recipe, there is no copyright protection in that prepared dish.
-Mere listing of ingredients in recipes are not protected by copyright however explanatory notes on how to create something with those ingredients may be protected by copyright.
+Even if the prepared dish is from a recipe, there’s no copyright protection in that prepared dish.
+Mere listings of ingredients in recipes aren’t protected by copyright, but explanatory notes on how to create something with those ingredients may be.
 Many elements of cookbooks are protected by copyright.
 However, ideas, facts and the creation of dishes from recipes are not copyright protectable works.

-In sum, if you photograph your rendition of a recipe, then you do not need to clear any rights from the author of the recipe.
-Similarly, you do not need permission from a chef or restauranteur or food stylist for photographing prepared dishes.
+In sum, if you photograph your rendition of a recipe, then you don’t need to clear any rights (at least in Canada or the U.S.) from the author of the recipe.
+Similarly, you don’t need permission from a chef or restauranteur or food stylist for photographing prepared dishes.